 - Familiarity with the SIGGRAPH organization.

-- Confidence of the members of EC.
+- Confidence of the members of Executive Committee.

 - Ability and willingness to reply in a timely fashion, preferably within 24 hours, to all telephone, email, and mail communication on CAG or other SIGGRAPH issues, and to arrange backup on those occasions when this would not be possible.